sara-nl/griddocs/source/Pages/documentation/index.rst

 When changes are committed using Git and pushed to the SURFsara GitHub repository, the documentation is automatically rebuild and published by readthedocs.org.

+We have some style guidelines to encourage a consistent style: :ref:`doc-style`.
+But don't worry too much about that: any contribution is welcome.

 .. _contribute-github:

 ===========================